dimaqq/haproxy-operator/docs/how-to/configure-virtual-ip-on-openstack.md

 # How to configure a virtual IP on OpenStack
-The process to get a virtual IP address for hacluster is different based the cloud on which the haproxy charm units are running.
-This document covers the process of creating a virtual IP address for a haproxy charm deployed on OpenStack.
+The process to get a virtual IP address for hacluster is different based the cloud on which the HAProxy charm units are running.
+This document covers the process of creating a virtual IP address for a HAProxy charm deployed on OpenStack.

 ## Create the OpenStack port for the virtual IP
 We need to do this to ensure that this IP will not get assigned to a new machine in the OpenStack subnet.